ozanMSFT/pytorch-wiki/TH-to-ATen-porting-guide.md

 ## Preliminaries

 * **Check that the code is live.** Some functions in THNN are dead.
 An easy check is to make sure the function shows up in the documentation (temporal = 1d, spatial = 2d, volumetric = 3d).
+A more thorough check is to stick a purposeful exception in the kernel in question, and then push your change to a PR to let CI run on it.
+If CI is all green even after you broke the code, it's a pretty strong indication it's dead.

 ## The general recipe